jamesdeluk/hugo/content/posts/consumption-and-media/learnings-2024.md

 - Until 2010, social *media* and social *networking* had equal search volume.
 Since then, social *media* has taken oven - along with the shift from these sites being about community and connection to being about influence and eyeballs.
 What else happened in 2010?
 The movie The Social Network came out.
 Did it accidentally cause the shift?
 [29]
 - This was why I initially decided to study engineering - control systems were always my favourite.
 A cube that can self-balance on its corner - and even rotate and jump about!
 [34][35]
 - How to use LLMs: Give them as much details as possible (in prompt and uploads - or you can ask it to ask you the context); Speaking is better than typing; Use multiple LLMs as if they’re multiple friends, and ask them what they think of the responses of others; Interactive and iterative (ask for 10 ideas, then 10 more, then pick the top 5 and ask for 10 more like those 5); Simple test: Ask about an emotional, human decision, ask it to ask you 3 to 4 questions about the problem before giving recommendations.
 [65]
+- Fire is cool.
+Fire travelling in a loop is even cooler.
+[78]
+- An entire first-person adventure game from the browser.
+Super cool.
+[79]
+- Due to the cylinder/firing configuration, the pitch of a V10 is a major third, which is nice to our ears.
+That’s why they sound so damn good!
+[80]
+- Britain needs to return to the era of crazy engineers.
+Incredible.
+[81]

 ## Health